indiana-university/rivet-icons/README.md

 ### Development

+This approach is recommended for development, prototyping, or restrictive production environments.

+Link to:

-For development or prototyping, link to the Rivet Icon Element styles and the bundle containing all the icons in the set in the page.
-These files can be referenced from a service like [UNPKG](https://unpkg.com/browse/rivet-icons/).
+- The Rivet Icon Element styles (`./dist/rivet-icon-element.css`)
+- The bundle containing all the icons (`./dist/rivet-icons.js`)

+These files can be linked from a service like [UNPKG](https://unpkg.com/browse/rivet-icons/).

 ```html
 <!doctype html>